jaafit/eclipse-boardgame-helper/README.md

 # Battle

 Calculate the probability of winning the battle.
-Also, you can simulate one battle and get results.
+Also, you can simulate one battle and get results
+(see dev console for play-by-play).

 Enter the parameters of each army using the characteristics of ships and their number.
 Also choose which technologies have each army and attacking or defending side.